Museum of History & Industry

 - Available to work evening and weekend hours as needed.

 - Enthusiasm for MOHAI’s exhibits, programs, and mission.

-To Apply (no phone calls, please): Please e-mail letter of interest, resume, and three references to: Human.Resources@mohai.org.
+Please e-mail letter of interest, resume, and three references by Monday, September 27, 5 PM to: Human.Resources@mohai.org – no phone calls, please.